Helena

 When ClinVar override is NOT applied

 When ClinVar classification is used, the criteria string includes "ClinVar" as the first element (e.g., "ClinVar,PM2,PP3") to make the evidence source explicit.
+When a ClinVar P/LP override is blocked by the disease association gate (v3.10.0), the criteria string shows "ClinVar_gated" as the first element to indicate that the ClinVar assertion was present but not applied.
 ClinVar review star level is available alongside every variant for the reviewing geneticist to assess assertion quality.

 Default minimum review stars for override: 1 (configurable per deployment)